pixmusix/Tinyi2cMsgEq7/README.md

 ```

 After a command byte has been transmitted, the requested data can be collected on the next read.
-The Tinyi2cMsgEq7 will transmit the requested data instead of the default behaviour of transmitting a the next.
+The Tinyi2cMsgEq7 will transmit the requested data instead of the default behaviour (next).
 Here is an [example of Command Bytes](https://github.com/pixmusix/Tinyi2cMsgEq7/blob/main/examples/i2c_test/src/main.rs) (raspberry pi)

 ### Schematic